Military occupations by the Soviet Union: Finnish territories (1940)

 Molotov signing a deal between the Soviet Union and the short-lived puppet state Finnish Democratic Republic, which existed on occupied territories during the Winter War.

 After the Baltic states agreed to Soviet demands in September and October 1939, the Soviets turned their attention to Finland.
 The Soviet Union demanded territories on the Karelian Isthmus, the islands of the Gulf of Finland, a military base near the Finnish capital, and the destruction of all defensive fortifications on the Karelian Isthmus.
 Finland refused these demands.
 On 30 November 1939 the Soviet Union thus invaded the country, initiating the Winter War with the goal of annexing Finland.
 The USSR set up the Finnish Democratic Republic, a short-lived Soviet puppet regime in the occupied town of Terijoki.
 The Soviets also occupied the Petsamo municipality in the Barents Sea coast during the war.

 The Winter War ended on 13 March 1940 with the signing of the Moscow Peace Treaty.
 Finland retained its independence but ceded parts of Karelia, Salla, the Rybachy Peninsula in the Barents Sea, and four islands in the Gulf of Finland The land accounted for 9% of the country's territory, included the important city of Viipuri, and much of Finland's industry.
 About 422,000 Karelians — 12% of Finland's population — chose to evacuate beyond the new border and lose their homes rather than become Soviet subjects.
 The military troops and the remaining civilians were hastily evacuated.

 When the hostilities resumed in 1941, Finnish forces retook the lost areas and then advanced further up to the Svir River and Lake Onega before the end of the year.
 In the Soviet offensive of 1944 against the Finns the Red Army advance was halted by the Finns before reaching the 1940 border or, in the sole case where it did happen, the Red Army was promptly thrown back in the Battle of Ilomantsi.
 In the negotiations that followed, the Finns ceded the Petsamo municipality to the Soviet Union in the Moscow Armistice.
-The Soviet forces took the municipality from the Germans during the Petsamo–Kirkenes Offensive.